karadenizas/mshop/README.md

-# mshop is example e-commerce app
+#  MSHOP is example project created using sessions.